 Yoga as a Therapeutic Intervention

-The course will deepen your understanding of yoga as a therapeutic tool for children with special and additional needs, and will include how to work with the Koshas, Doshas and Gunas while incorporating the practices mentioned earlier.
+The course will deepen your understanding of yoga as a therapeutic tool for children with special and additional needs.
+This will include a basic understanding of the neuroscience of anxiety and how to work with the Koshas, Doshas and Gunas

 Anatomy & Physiology

 The course will offer anatomy and physiology (A&P) in terms of its practical application to the work with the children.

 Understanding and deepening your knowledge of the asana practice: why and how it works and its benefits.
 Including: